knopflerfish/knopflerfish.org/htdocs/readme.txt

   --- Framework Services ---

     Start Level, Permission Admin and URL Handler services have been updated to conform to R4.
-The following are not finished yet:

-    * Package Admin

-    * Conditional Permission Admin
+The Conditional Permission Admin is not yet included.
+Package Admin handles all things except those that have to do with optional features.

 === Services (r4.cmpn) ===

   --- Log ---

     Done.
-New events added.

   --- HTTP ---

     Done.
-Minor API change.

   --- Configuration Admin ---

     Done.
-ConfigurationListener, ConfigurationPermission and Event Admin
-    mapping added.

   --- Preferences ---

-    Not yet updated.
+    Done.

   --- Metatype  ---

-    Not yet updated.
+    Done.

   --- User Admin ---

-    Not yet updated.
+    Done.

   --- IO Connector ---

-    Done, but datagram is not yet supported.
+    Done.

   --- Declarative Services ---

     Done.
 New service.
-There is a known bug in the parsing of the XML file.
-    The component tag has to look like
-    <scr:component xmlns:scr="http://www.osgi.org/xmlns/scr/v1.0.0"...
-    and not just
-    <component...
+New implementation since the alpha release.

   --- Event Admin ---